 To conclude, I found delving deeper into the ethical considerations related to maternal-foetal surgery extremely interesting, not least because some of the ethical approaches lead to uncomfortable considerations for someone who seeks to practice medicine using a traditional ethical ‘toolkit’, so to speak.
 It gave me insight into the ethical discussion that is, even now, still ongoing in regard to maternal-foetal surgery and surely will yet evolve as the landscape within which doctors practice medicine changes, necessitating doctors working in such a field to carefully consider their own moral compass.
 I feel this discussion has afforded me that opportunity.
 I gained an insight into what could be described as relatively pervasive paternalistic standpoint that surrounds pregnancy and now understand how important moral anticipation is for clinicians, in that discussing potential issues before they arise allows more cohesive functioning of the medical team, as well as the patient-doctor relationship.

+The issues discussed herein will become increasingly important for medical staff working in India as foetal surgery becomes more widespread and recognisable.
+Currently there is very little ethical guidance and certainly no legal frameworks upon which clinicians in India can base their decision-making, this is an area that will need to be addressed with urgency as foetal surgery as both a specialty and area of ethical debate continues to expand.

-Word count- 1100
+Word count- 1657